sbunhill/CodeBaseOnePublic/Readme.md

 ## Description

-**N.B - no real keys of secrets are exposed in this repo - including the Postman collection**
+**N.B - no real keys or secrets are exposed in this repo - including the Postman collection**

 #### Demo Solution comprising 2 Projects: